Pyote in Ward County, Texas — The American South (West South Central)

 Other nearby markers.
 At least 3 other markers are within 12 miles of this marker, measured as the crow flies.
 381st Bomb Group (H) B17 (a few steps from this marker); Ward County (approx. 3.8 miles away); Willow Springs (approx. 11˝ miles away).

 Credits.
 This page was last revised on October 20, 2016.
-This page originally submitted on November 22, 2011, by Jim Evans of Houston, Texas.
-This page has been viewed 517 times since then and 26 times this year.
+It was originally submitted on November 22, 2011, by Jim Evans of Houston, Texas.
+This page has been viewed 571 times since then and 18 times this year.
 Photos: 1, 2. submitted on November 22, 2011, by Jim Evans of Houston, Texas. • Bernard Fisher was the editor who published this page.

 Editor’s want-list for this marker.
 A wide view photo of the marker and the surrounding area in context. • Can you help?